 How do I apply?

 To become an Intern, you must first enroll or have enrolled in a Montpelier archaeology field school.
-If you have done this, you can send an cover letter and CV to Dr. Matthew Reeves, and you will be considered among other candidates for the available position.
+If you have done this, you can click here to send an cover letter and CV to Dr. Matthew Reeves, and you will be considered among other candidates for the available position.
 Candidates will be interviewed, either by phone or during their Field School.
 Based on the candidates available, paid internships will be offered.
 Others may be offered unpaid internship opportunities.

 For more information on our Field School Programs, visit this link.